Seanba/ST2U_SwapTexture/README.md

 ![seams](readme-images/seams.png)

-In order to fix this we have to add the add the borders *by hand* that sprite atlasing would have taken care for us automatically.
+In order to fix this we have to add borders *by hand* that sprite atlasing would have taken care for us automatically.

 It only takes a couple of minutes to modify your tileset this way.
 For this example each 32x32 tile has a 1 pixel border added around it.
 The border "copies" the pixel that came before it.